aaronphillips7493/CLAW/README.md

 e) snakemake -j 1 --conda-create-envs-only --use-conda (optional - create all conda environments for the pipeline)

+f) If outside network access is problematic, run downloadReference.sh to download the reference genome.

 .###

 #####Still need to fix the yml file situation; try have one yml file for each rule in Snakefile#####